temporalio/temporal/README.md

 ### Use CLI

-Use [Temporal command-line tool](https://docs.temporal.io/cli/) to interact with the local Temporal server.
+Use [Temporal CLI](https://docs.temporal.io/cli/) to interact with the local Temporal server.

 ```bash
 temporal operator namespace list